WinterCore/microverse-js-capstone-game/README.md

 ## Game Concept

 Scuffed cat is a platformer.
-In this game scuffed cat can jump over platforms and collect coins to achieve higher scores.
+In this game scuffed cat can jump over platforms and collect coins to achieve high scores.

 ## Basic Gameplay